Open daily, dawn to dusk. Closed for deer hunting generally Wed-Sa from December to mid February

 Gravitas: Hiking: Proximity:Note: We love Baldpate Mountain so much, we’ve written four reviews about different aspects of the park: 1) Overview, 2) Switchback Trail, 3) Eastern Trails, 4)Pine Grove Hike.
 In addition, the new Fiddler’s Creek Preserve has been added on the other side of Fiddler’s Creek Road.

-If, like me, you’ve hiked everything else in Baldpate, the eastern trails open up a bunch of new opportunities, including:
+If, like me, you’ve hiked everything else in Baldpate, the eastern trails open up two additional opportunities, including:

-- Switchback/Honey Hollow Ramble.
+- Switchback/Kusar Mountain Ramble.
 If you’re with a group, you can set up a car shuttle with one car at the Switchback trail-head on Rt.
 29, and another at the Brickyard Rd. parking lot off Church Rd.
-Starting with the yellow-blazed Switchback trail, you then follow the Ridge Trail to the end, then down Copper Hill and Honey Hollow.
+Starting with the yellow-blazed Switchback trail, you then follow the Ridge Trail to the end, then down Copper Hill, Honey Hollow, and Kusar Mountain.
 That’s nearly a 4 mile hike, one-way, through some of the loveliest terrain in the park.